Reasons to neuter a cat at a glance

 As we know, neutering removes the testicles, which eliminates the risk of testicular cancer and reduces the incidence of prostate cancer.

 3. Less risk of infectious diseases

 Neutering doesn’t completely eliminate the risk of FIV or FeLV but it does reduce the risks as neutered males are less likely to be involved in territorial fighting or mating.
 Feline immunodeficiency virus and feline leukemia virus.
-FIV is transmitted via deep bite wounds from an infected cat and FeLV is transmitted during mating, mutual grooming, bites and nasal secretions.
+FIV is transmitted via deep bite wounds.
+FeLV is transmitted during mating, mutual grooming, bites and nasal secretions.

 4. Stays closer to home

 Roaming cats are at greater risk from cars, dogs and wild animal attacks.
 Entire males will roam over distances to find an entire female to mate with, which increases their risk of getting lost or injured.
 Even if the cat is indoors (most breeders keep their entire males in a stud house), he will do everything he can to escape and find a mate.
 Once he has been neutered, he will stay closer to home, if allowed outside and no longer be preoccupied finding a mate.